octarinesec/octarine-operator/charts/cbcontainers-operator/README.md

 ```

 And use `cbcontainers-dataplane` in all commands below that require a namespace (`--namespace X`).
 With this option, future commands like `helm install`, `helm list` should be run in the context of the `cbcontainers-dataplane` namespace.

 **Option 2**: Using a different namespace to manage the release

 Choose a namespace that exists in the cluster - `my-namespace` and use that for all commands that require a namespace below (`--namespace X`).
-Note that in this case the resources are still installed in `cbcontainers-dataplane` namespace but the actual helm release does not live there.
+Note that in this case the resources are still installed in `cbcontainers-dataplane` namespace, but the actual Helm release does not live there.
 With this option, future commands like `helm install`, `helm list`, etc. must be run in the context of the chosen namespace `my-namespace`.

 ### Installing the operator chart

 Now, install the actual helm chart in the namespace based on the chosen option 1 or 2 above.

 ```sh